- Ph.D., Applied Linguistics, University of Southern California

 focused extensively on response to student writing and on written corrective feedback in second

 language writing.
-Her work has been published in a range of journals including TESOL Quarterly, Research in the Teaching of English, Studies in Second Language Acquisition, Journal of Second Language Writing, Across the Disciplines, Writing and Pedagogy, TESOL Journal, Assessing Writing, Language Teaching, and CATESOL Journal.
+Her work has been published in a range of journals including TESOL Quarterly, Research in the Teaching of English, Studies in Second Language Acquisition, Journal of Second Language Writing, Across the Disciplines, Writing and Pedagogy, TESOL Journal, Assessing Writing, Language Teaching, College English, and CATESOL Journal.
 One of her articles won the Best Article of the Year in the Journal of Second Language Writing (1997) and another (2001) was Honorable Mention.

 on the Board of Directors of CATESOL (California Teachers of English to Speakers of Other